Program Profiles

 Science Action Club

-Designed for middle school, SAC Kits include 12 hands-on activities and citizen science investigations designed for 60- to 90-minute club sessions led by OST educators, as well as bonus media and resources for extended learning.
+Designed for middle school, SAC Kits include 12 hands-on activities and citizen and community science investigations designed for 60- to 90-minute club sessions led by OST educators, as well as bonus media and resources for extended learning.
 Each kit includes an activity guide, science tools and supplies for 20 youth, and an interactive, self-paced, online training for program staff.

 Learn more about our program impacts in our SAC Impact Report.